Oman Information - Page 1

 In many areas the traditional mud-brick village housing has been replaced by concrete buildings.
 Muscat, the capital, has modern architecture as well as the traditional geometric shapes and designs.
 Modernization has, however, been carefully controlled and modern commercial buildings and housing are contained within selected areas.
 Among the most famous old buildings of Oman are its old forts.
 Bahla Fort in the Oasis at Bahla is on the UNESCO World Heritage List.

-The population of Oman was estimated at 3,027,959 in 2011.
+The population of Oman was estimated at 5.223 million in 2021.
 There are a number of expatriate workers.
 The majority of the population lives in Northern Oman.

 Arabic is the national language.
 Some English is spoken, especially in government and business.
 Swahili and Urdu are among the other languages in use.